feedcellar/feedcellar/README.md

 # Feedcellar

-RSS feed reader.
-Powered by groonga.
+Storage for feed reader.
+Powered by rroonga.

 ## Installation